 - Applicable Law: Depending on the case, the arbitrator may apply local, state, or federal laws to decide the case or the agreement in the contract may specify which laws the arbitrator is supposed to apply.

-- Award: At the end of the arbitration hearing, the arbitrator will issue an award.
+- Award: At the end of the arbitration hearings, the arbitrator will issue an arbitration award.
 This is similar to a decision from a court but is usually not able to be appealed.

-Besides these elements, an arbitration will usually proceed like a hearing or a trial.
-All parties will have a chance to present their case through their evidence to the arbitrator and the arbitrator will consider the evidence and issue an award.
+Besides these elements, an arbitration will usually proceed like arbitration hearings or trials.
+All parties will have a chance to present their case through their evidence to the arbitrator and the arbitrator will consider the evidence and issue an arbitration award.

 Pros of Arbitration